 Disability insurance is a critical part of any financial plan because it protects your ability to earn an income, which is one of your most valuable assets.
 If you’re injured or sick and can’t work for several weeks or more, disability insurance will help you make up lost income.
 It’s such a critical part of your financial plan because it allows you to keep paying for the essentials while also saving for future goals, such as retirement.

-A frequent question about disability insurance, are disability insurance premiums tax deductible?
+A frequent question about disability insurance is: Are disability insurance premiums tax deductible?
 In most cases, disability insurance premiums are not tax deductible — but there’s more to this story.
 Here’s a little more about how it works.

 In many cases, you’ll have a mix of pre- and post-tax disability insurance coverage.
 Pre-tax disability insurance will likely come through your employer’s group plan (offered to everyone) while post-tax disability insurance is usually something you’ll buy on your own.